shadow-light/sellingjesus.org/src/articles/1cor9-authority.md

 Paul’s reason for rejecting material support is centered in the notion of stewardship.

 > For if I preach the gospel, there is no boasting to me, for necessity is laid upon me.
 But woe be to me if I should not preach the gospel.
 For if I do this willingly, I have a reward; but if unwillingly, I am entrusted with a stewardship.
 What then is my reward?
 That in preaching the gospel, I should offer the gospel free of charge, so as not to use up my right[^4] in the gospel.
-(1 Corinthians 9:16-18)
+(1 Cor 9:16-18)

 Paul rejects the idea that he operates with autonomy when he says he does not proclaim the gospel of his own will.
 That is, he is not a free agent who gives the gospel to whom he wills for the price that he sets.
 Instead, he is a steward who does not use his particular authority to charge for the gospel.